Terms and Conditions

 8.2 The Supplier agrees that it will hold and maintain the confidence of:

-b) all Test results, invoices and other information of a confidential nature issued by the Supplier to the Client in connection with the Services; and
+8.2.2 all Results, invoices and other information of a confidential nature issued by the Supplier to the Client in connection with the Services; and

 The restrictions in paragraph 8.2 shall not apply to information which: (i) was in the Supplier’s possession prior to disclosure by the Client or (ii) is now or hereafter comes into the public domain other than by default of the Supplier or (iii) was lawfully received by the Supplier from a third party acting in good faith having a right of further disclosure or (iv) is required by law to be disclosed by the Supplier or (v) which is required by a regulatory or accreditation body to be disclosed to it for the purpose of regulating or accrediting the Supplier.

 8.3 This clause 8 shall survive termination of the Contract.

 9 Limitation of liability: the Client’s attention is particularly drawn to this clause

 9.1 Nothing in these Conditions shall limit or exclude the Supplier’s liability for:

 9.1.1 death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors;

 9.1.2 fraud or fraudulent misrepresentation;

 9.1.3 breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession);

 9.1.4 breach of the terms implied by section 12 of the Sale of Goods Act 1979 (title and quiet possession); or